ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Following a request to the TRL endpoint, the messages defined in this document that the AS sends as response use Content-Format "application/ace-trl+cbor".
 Their payload is formatted as a CBOR map, and the CBOR values for the parameters included therein are defined in {{trl-registry-parameters}}.

-The AS MUST implement measures to prevent access to the TRL endpoint by entities other than registered devices and authorized administrators.
+The AS MUST implement measures to prevent access to the TRL endpoint by entities other than registered devices and authorized administrators (see {{sec-registration}}).

 The TRL endpoint supports only the GET method, and allows two types of queries of the TRL.